goodrobots/MAVCesium/README.md

  ```
  git clone --recursive https://github.com/Dronecode/MAVProxy.git
  ```
- You can then install MAVProxy as per the [developer guide](https://dronecode.github.io/MAVProxy/html/development/mavdevenv.html):
+ You can then install MAVProxy as per the [developer guide](http://ardupilot.github.io/MAVProxy/html/development/index.html):
  ```
  cd MAVProxy
  python setup.py build install --user
  ```

-* (**Optional**) Get a free bing maps api key from [here](https://www.bingmapsportal.com/) and insert the key in the empty quotation marks within [api_keys.txt](https://github.com/SamuelDudley/MAVCesium/blob/master/app/api_keys.txt#L1).
-As an example the updated contents would look like this: `{"bing":"YourApiKeyFromBingMapsPortalDotCom"}`
 * Run [MAVProxy](https://github.com/Dronecode/MAVProxy) and load the MAVCesium module with the `module load cesium` command in the MAVProxy console
 * Point your webgl enabled browser to http://127.0.0.1:5000/ and once you start receiving valid mavlink messages from the vehicle connected to the MAVProxy ground station you will see the vehicle model in the center of your screen with a HUD overlay